OotyOoty

 Not every AI marketing tool deserves your budget.
 A few categories consistently underdeliver.

 AI-powered "one-click" SEO tools that promise to audit and fix your site automatically.
-SEO requires context that automated tools do not have.
+SEO requires context that automated tools don't have.
 A tool can identify issues, but the prioritization and fixing still require a human who understands the business.

 Social media AI that "creates viral content."
 No tool controls virality.
 Tools that promise this are selling randomness with a marketing budget.

 AI chatbots sold as "24/7 sales reps."
 Chatbots handle FAQs and routing well.
-They do not replace sales conversations for complex B2B products.
-If you are selling $50K contracts, a chatbot is not closing that deal.
+They don't replace sales conversations for complex B2B products.
+If you're selling \$50K contracts, a chatbot isn't closing that deal.

-"All-in-one AI marketing platforms" from startups you have never heard of.
-If a tool launched 6 months ago and claims to replace Semrush, HubSpot, and Mailchimp simultaneously, the claims do not match the engineering reality.
+"All-in-one AI marketing platforms" from startups you've never heard of.
+If a tool launched 6 months ago and claims to replace Semrush, HubSpot, and Mailchimp simultaneously, the claims don't match the engineering reality.
 Stick with tools that are excellent at their specific function.

 How to choose the right tools

 The best stack depends on your team size, budget, and what you actually do all day.
-Here is a practical framework.
+Here's a practical framework.

 The pattern that consistently works: start with the tools for your highest-ROI channel, build workflows that actually save time, and add tools only when the team is fully using what they already have.
 For a deeper look at why tool sprawl costs more than you think, see our analysis of marketing tool fragmentation.